 - The world revolves around his needs: Or at least he likes to believe so.
 He lives in a world of his own.
 He considers himself to have hold of the remote control of everyone’s life around him.
-If he is happy, he might consider keeping you happy, too, but if he is sad or angry, he will vent it out on you
+If he is happy, he might consider keeping you happy, too, but if he is sad or angry, he will take it out on you

-- He will always play victim and force you on a guilt trip.
-He will never apologise for his actions, but will make you feel that you are at fault.
+- Playing the victim: He will always play the victim and force you on a guilt trip.
+He will never apologise for his actions but will make you feel that you are at fault.
 He won’t care whether you are hurt or unhappy.
 As long as his ego is satisfied, he is not going to care about the impact of his actions on you

 Divorcing a narcissistic husband is always going to be ugly.
 The fuller of himself he is, the uglier it’s going to be.
-While the best thing would be to recognise the signs of a narcissist while you are still dating, and then ditch him there and then, it may not be always so clear.
-If you happen to marry a narcissist and now regret the same, here are 8 ways you can cope with a divorce with a narcissistic husband.
+The best thing would be to recognize the signs of a narcissist when dating and ditch him there and then.
+But when a narcissist is wooing, he might not reveal his true self.

 Once you make the brave decision of divorcing a narcissistic husband, it is going to be a great ordeal involving lots of ups and downs, both emotionally and mentally.
 You will question your decision and feel as if you are the bad guy here.
 Don’t fall into this trap.
 It’s your partner who has made you take this drastic step.
-There are going to be a series of legal complications and potential physical abuse on the part of your partner.
-It is important for you to be mentally strong enough to handle yourself and your children (if you have any).
-Here are 8 ways that can help you go through this rough phase without causing harm to yourself.
+You did your best at dealing with him but someone needs to draw the line somewhere.

 1. Expect fireworks from your husband’s side

 One of the most crucial strategies for divorcing a narcissist is to prepare yourself for what is yet to come.
 Your husband is going to be furious and things are going to get way more complicated and ugly than what they already are.
-You need to gather all your courage and strength to face what is yet to come.
-Nothing is going to go down well with him and you will have a tough time starting now.
+When he realizes that things are not going his way, he will make it his life’s mission to make you suffer too.

 2. Be steps ahead of your husband